In this article I’ll explain how to compile and modify the Quake 3 source code to create a Homing Missile. This article is intended for beginners.

 Why am I writing this?

 You will find many websites with bits and pieces of information for compiling and modifying Quake 3 source.
 Inadequate or incorrect information leads to frustration most of the time as it was the case with me.
 It took a lot of time for me to finally compile and run quake 3 from the compiled code.
 Creating mods (relatively means modifying source) is another story, but that was fun.
 The code-change illustrated here again took a lot of time.
 Understanding and tweaking the code given here is also a good way of learning some basics about this game.

 Compiling the source code

 Before you start, it is also important to check the following:

-Check that you have Visual Studio 2003 installed on your machine.
-If you don't have VS2k3 and use VC++6.0, life's a bit difficult.
-Please see if this helps.
+- Check that you have Visual Studio 2003 installed on your machine.
+If you don’t have Visual Studio 2003 and use VC++6.0, it will be difficult.

-Now follow the steps given below to complie the source code.
+Now follow the steps given below to compile the source code.

 cd.. quake3 +set fs_game Mod